How to read a scientific research paper using a large language model?

 Introduction

-Each text chunk is then transformed into a vector embedding using OpenAI text embeddings and stored via FAISS.
-These embeddings serve as numerical equivalents of the texts, preserving their semantic information and creating a new knowledge base.
-For a deeper understanding of how embeddings function, refer to this NLP course.
+Each text chunk is transformed into a vector embedding (here via OpenAI text embeddings) and stored in FAISS.
+These embeddings are numerical stand-ins for the text that preserve its semantic meaning, forming a searchable knowledge base.
+For a deeper understanding of how embeddings work, see this NLP course.

 Transformer-based language models represent each token in a span of text as an embedding vector.
 It turns out that one can “pool” the individual embeddings to create a vector representation for whole sentences, paragraphs, or (in some cases) documents.
 These embeddings can then be used to find similar documents in the corpus by computing the dot-product similarity (or some other similarity metric) between each embedding and returning the documents with the greatest overlap.